masads/Inventory-management-sytem/README.md

 # Inventory -management-system

 # C based project
-It is Inventory -management-system build in C language by using file system,dynmic memory allocation and pointers.
+It is an Inventory -management-system build in C language by using the file system, dynamic memory allocation and pointers.

-Here there is three modules .first is Seller in  which  seller can register themselves and sell their products ,make coupons.Second we have buyers who can register themselves
-,buy products and give feedbacks.Lastly there is admin who have all access to buyer and seller information.
+In this project, there are three modules.
+In first is in which vendor can register themselves and sell their products, make coupons.
+Second, we have buyers who can register themselves, buy products and give feedback.
+Lastly, there is an admin who has all access to buyer and seller information.